Dehydration, Heat Exhaustion and Heat Stroke

 - Immerse in cool (not cold) water.
 (Bath, swimming pool, river, lake, etc.)

-Remember; if the patient is suffering from any of the serious warning signs like confusion, a weak, rapid heart rate or becomes unconscious, seek medical help immediately.
+Remember; if the patient is suffering from any of the serious warning signs like confusion, a weak, rapid pulse or becomes unconscious, seek medical help immediately.